We may receive compensation when you click on links to products from our partners.

 How can it be implemented?

 There are many ways that you can implement meditation within your organization.
 For example, group meditation sessions could be offered.
 To do this, you need to provide a dedicated space for your employees to practice their mindfulness, such as a quiet room away from the busy office.
-Dedicating space and time for meditation will show your employees you are committed to improving wellbeing as well as make it easier for them to participate.
+Dedicating space and time for meditation will show your employees you are committed to improving their well-being as well as make it easier for them to participate.

-Another way to implement meditation in the workplace is through the use of wellbeing apps or programs.
+Another way to implement meditation in the workplace is through the use of well-being apps or programs.
 With this, employees will be able to practice meditation when they need to, for example, if they feel stressed when producing a report, and enable them to take the time out when they need to.

 Wellbeing apps and programs also provide employees with guidance on how to meditate.
 For those who are new to meditation, having this support available will make them more likely to participate.
 It will also allow individual employees to personalize their meditation depending on what stressors they are experiencing.